-The Bank, which is regulated by the Utah Department of Financial Institutions (the "UDFI"), the FDIC, and the Consumer Financial Protection Bureau (the "CFPB"), offers traditional savings products, such as high-yield savings accounts, money market accounts, and certificates of deposit ("CDs"), originates Private Education Loans, and manages a loan portfolio that also includes Personal Loans (as defined below), loans insured or guaranteed under the previously existing Federal Family Education program ("FFELP Loans") and credit card loans ("Credit Cards").
-At December 31, 2019, the Bank had total assets of \$32.5 billion, including \$22.9 billion of Private Education Loans, net, \$984 million of Personal Loans, net, \$784 million of FFELP Loans, net, \$4 million of Credit Cards, net, and total deposits of \$24.6 billion.
+The Bank, which is regulated by the Utah Department of Financial Institutions (the "UDFI"), the FDIC, and the Consumer Financial Protection Bureau (the "CFPB"), offers traditional savings products, such as high-yield savings accounts, money market accounts, and certificates of deposit ("CDs"), originates Private Education Loans, and manages a loan portfolio that also includes loans insured or guaranteed under the previously existing Federal Family Education Loan Program ("FFELP Loans") and credit card loans ("Credit Cards").
+At December 31, 2020, the Bank had total assets of \$30.3 billion, including \$18.4 billion of Private Education Loans (held for investment), net, \$735 million of FFELP Loans (held for investment), net, \$11 million of Credit Cards (held for investment), net, and total deposits of \$23.2 billion.

-Our ability to obtain deposit funding and offer competitive interest rates on deposits will be necessary to sustain the growth of our Private Education Loan and other originations.
+Our ability to obtain deposit funding and offer competitive interest rates on deposits will be necessary to sustain our Private Education Loan and other originations.
 Our ability to obtain such funding is dependent, in part, on the capital levels of the Bank and its compliance with other applicable regulatory requirements.
 At the time of this filing, there are no regulatory restrictions on our ability to obtain deposit funding or the interest rates we offer other than those restrictions generally applicable to all FDIC-insured banks of similar charter and size.
-We maintained our diversified funding base by raising \$1.1 billion in term funding collateralized by pools of Private Education Loans in the long-term asset-backed securities ("ABS") market in 2019.
-This brought our total ABS funding outstanding at December 31, 2019 (which takes into account \$1.0 billion in ABS repayments during 2019) to \$4.2 billion, or 18 percent of our total Private Education Loan portfolio.
+We maintained our diversified funding base by raising \$1.3 billion in term funding collateralized by pools of Private Education Loans in the long-term asset-backed securities ("ABS") market in 2020.
+This brought our total ABS funding outstanding at December 31, 2020 to \$4.5 billion, or 24 percent of our total Private Education Loans held for investment portfolio.
 We plan to continue to use ABS funding, market conditions permitting.
 This helps us better match-fund our assets and avoids excessive reliance on deposit funding.